 Now, this text was prompted by two things I read that illustrated the two sides of this spectrum.
 On one side was an article from an academic calling himself elitist and debunking writings from non-academics, saying non-academics are lazy and don’t study all kinds of hypotheses and thinking that was done for thousands of years.
 Academics, he seemed to say, have more Knowledge than others and so they know better.
 I don’t completely disagree with this assessment, to be honest: academics study a lot and know a lot and most of the time they are the spearheads of our Knowledge.
 Universities all over the world significantly and systematically and constantly improve our lives.
 But I have a few issues about that ‘elitist’ claim about academics.
 I know a few academics and believe me: many times they are simply wrong.
 This happens because they are not perfect and because our Knowledge is not perfect, but also because Academia is many times more concerned with politics and money than with Knowledge and Education.
 Academics themselves don’t agree with each other and sometimes they don’t commit to opinions themselves.
 On the other hand, as Kurt Lewin once said: «There’s nothing more Practical than a good Theory.» Yet, many theories out there are simply not practical: they can be right in a lab, but they don’t work in real life.
 When we are stuck with Academia we are often limiting our options and that is a pity.

 On the other side of the spectrum was a comment made to me by a Trump-supporter.
 He accused me of basing my opinion on fake news coverage and movie-star rants.
-That is not true: I read a couple of books on History, and a couple of books on Politics, and a couple of books on Economics and a lot in between.
+That is not true: I read books on History, books on Politics, and books on Economics, and a lot in between.
 That gave me a little bit of Knowledge and helped me analyze the problems and think about the options on the table.
 I base my opinions on my Education and my Knowledge and the opinions of many – not on Indoctrination, Emotional Attachment or Religious Thinking.
 I say Trump is nepotistic not because someone said so but because he appointed his daughter and son-in-law to the White House.
 I say he is a racist not because someone told me but because of what I heard him say after Charlottesville.
 I say he is a sexual abuser because of what I heard him say about women, because his lawyer is in jail for helping him with his abuse and because I believe the accounts of dozens of women about his abuse.
 I say he is autocratic as I see him try to circumvent the Judicial and the Legislative branches.
 I equate him with Nazis because of what I see him do and say about immigrants.
 I say he is corrupt because of scandal after scandal, of resignation after resignation of corrupt officials from his Executive.
 I say he conspired with the Russians as I hear Intelligence officials testify in Congress and as I see him bow down to Putin in Copenhagen and in every international policy of the United States for the last two years.
 And on and on…

 The best antidote to tyranny and stupidity is Education.
 We need to develop our Critical Thinking and our Free Thinking to improve our lives, our society, our world, and our culture.
 And that’s the role of Education and educators: to improve our options.
 To improve other people’s options.
 To get us all to make better decisions.
 We don’t need to be dried up academics, but it is incredibly dangerous for all if we allow ourselves to be dragged down by prejudice and ignorance.
 Knowledge, in the broader sense – in the sense that includes Skill and Information and Critical Thinking and Wisdom – improves our options and our decisions.
 So let us commit to it, I challenge you.
 Our Freedom depends on it.